mtmiron/cdc-public/README.md

 Models
 ------
 All models except ERNIE and fastText were the huggingface implementations.
+For fastText I used Facebook's implementation, and ERNIE was a slightly modified PaddlePaddle version.

 If you want the 5 gigabyte zip of the 5 models I ended up submitting: https://drive.google.com/open?id=1NQBAMgR_FtlN_KOPBNoFtaASwT77Nhlz